 Robinson averaged 49.3 wins per season from 2002-08 in the junior college ranks before Young Harris transitioned into a four-year baccalaureate school competing in Division-II in 2011.
 The transition did not slow down Robinson, as he guided the Mountain Lions to 114 wins over his last four seasons.

 A total of 58 players who have played under Robinson have signed professional contracts, including six who made it to the Major League Baseball level.
 Three of those players are currently on MLB rosters, including 2014 All-Star Charlie Blackmon (Colorado Rockies), two-time Gold Glove winner Nick Markakis (Atlanta Braves) and Cory Gearrin (San Francisco Giants).
 Robinson has produced 25 MLB Draft selections, including Markakis - who was the seventh overall pick in the first round of the 2003 MLB Draft.
-Blackmon (72nd overall pick in the second round of the 2008 MLB Draft), Atlanta Braves right-handed pitcher Cory Gearrin (138th overall pick in the fourth round of the 2007 MLB Draft) and Billy Buckner (55th overall pick in the second round of the 2004 MLB Draft) also were early-round selections that were coached by Robinson.
+Blackmon (72nd overall pick in the second round of the 2008 MLB Draft), Gearrin (138th overall pick in the fourth round of the 2007 MLB Draft) and Billy Buckner (55th overall pick in the second round of the 2004 MLB Draft) also were early-round selections that were coached by Robinson.

 Robinson has coached a pair of National Players of the Year in Markakis (2003) and Bryson Smith (2009) and also worked with some of the game’s brightest college stars when he served as head coach of the Hiyamis Mets in the Cape Cod Baseball League in 2008.